 - Joint Implementation – any Annex I country can invest in emission reduction projects in any other Annex I country as an alternative to reducing emissions domestically.

 The rationale behind such schemes is that climate change is a global problem and that the location of GHG emission reductions is irrelevant in scientific terms.
 This means that a tonne of carbon dioxide reduced in a cook stove project in Kenya has the same environmental value as a tonne of carbon dioxide reduced through a wind project in China or a clean energy project in the United States.
 The difference in these projects is the cost of implementation.

 The emission reductions generated by these flexible mechanisms are collectively referred to as ‘carbon credits’.
 A carbon credit is a financial instrument that represents a reduction or the avoidance of one tonne of carbon dioxide equivalent (tCO2e) from the atmosphere.

 These three mechanisms, along with the European Union Emissions Trading Scheme (EU ETS) put in place by the EU in order to meet its Kyoto target, make up the largest environmental market in the world for the trading of carbon credits.

-In a voluntary carbon market, an entity (company, individual, or other “emitter”) volunteers to offset its emissions by purchasing carbon credits that reduce the amount of carbon in the atmosphere.
-It is driven by a company’s desire to demonstrate leadership and/or ‘do the right thing’ and has been around in different forms for many years.
-The wish to make voluntary commitments to reduce their impact on the environment pre-dates the Kyoto Protocol.
+In a voluntary carbon market, an entity (company, individual, or other “emitter”) chooses to take accountability for its carbon footprint by purchasing carbon credits that reduce the amount of carbon in the atmosphere.
+It is driven by a company’s desire to demonstrate climate leadership and/or ‘do the right thing’ and has been around in different forms for many years.

 The basic principle involves setting a limit on the total quantity of GHG emissions allowed to be released over a given period of time (the “cap”).
 Each participant in the scheme receives an individual cap or allowance.
 Emission permits or allowances are issued to help cover these caps.